PeachPaulison/SFF_Wheel_Library/README.md

 - Cache can be sticky (hence the "delete and reinstall" dance for older installs)
 - Google Sheets data might take a second to load on first visit
 - Wheel images are tracked but not yet displayed inline in the browse interface
 - That floating button in the corner?
 That's **Eruda** — my mobile debugging tool.
+If you want to check out the console, you can try it.
 It'll vanish before the real launch.
 - To contribute or borrow, you must be in the Members sheet — message me to get added if you couldn't sign up!

 *These will all get fixed as we go.
 Rome wasn't debugged in a day.*